 Figure 1: The graduate school links the three research fields of the host university

 The school consists of two programmes.
 The first programme addresses interdisciplinary research between medicine and informatics.
 The second programme has its focus on computational methods in the life sciences.
 This structure directly mirrors of the overall structure of the host university.
-More than 60 fully funded doctoral students from 15 countries are currently enrolled in the doctoral programmes of the Graduate School.
+More than 60 fully funded doctoral students from 15 countries are currently enrolled in the doctoral programmes of the graduate school.
 The scientific programme of the school has found widespread recognition.
-The school is now a leading research centre in several fields.
+The school is now a leading research center in several fields.
 Among these fields are optical coherence tomography, magnetic particle imaging, and research on memory and sleep.
 The interdisciplinary structures implemented by the school have sharpened the research focus of the university, and internal administrative structures were simplified.
 The university senate is now responsible for all doctoral affairs, which reflects the close interdisciplinary collaboration within the new doctoral programmes.

 The structural innovations provided by the school during the first funding phase include so-called tandem projects.
 In the tandem projects, each student has two advisors, one from each field in their programme.
 In programme 1, students have one advisor from computer science and one from medicine.
 In programme 2, students have one advisor from the life sciences, and one from computer science.
 The percentage of female students in engineering is very low.
 In contrast, more female students enrol in medicine and life sciences.
 The tandem projects between engineering and medicine/life science have encouraged females to work on topics related to engineering.
 Over 39 percent of the doctoral students now enrolled are women.
 This is particularly impressive for a graduate programme in engineering.
 An incentive programme for attracting third-party funding was set up during the first phase.
 With this programme, the school has attracted a substantial amount of external funding.
 Nearly 50 percent of student stipends now stem from external sources.